Jan. 6 takeaways: Subpoena for Trump, warnings on democracy

 WASHINGTON — The House Jan.
 6 committee took the extraordinary action of subpoenaing former President Donald Trump on Thursday as it issued a stark warning in its final public hearing before the midterm election: The future of the nation’s democracy is at stake.

 The panel's October hearing, just weeks ahead of the midterm election, focused on Trump’s state of mind on Jan.
-6, 2021 as he egged on his supporters with false claims of election fraud, pushed to accompany them to the Capitol while lawmakers were counting the votes, and then did nothing for hours as the mob violently breached the building.
+6, 2021 as he egged on his supporters with false claims of election fraud, pushed to accompany them to the Capitol while lawmakers were counting the votes, and then stood by for hours as the mob violently breached the building.

 The committee is set to shut down at the beginning of next year, and was making its final public arguments ahead of a report expected in December.